DonKracho/ESPHome-component-iPixel-ble/README.md

 The display did not show any text and images with the existing repositories.

 ### Knowing the problem is half of its solution
-I did some BLE sniffig and figured out that this display does support monospaced 8x16, 16x16 and 32x16 font matrixes only.
-Therefore sending text chars ist different from the existing implementations.
+I did some BLE sniffig and figured out that this display does support monospaced 16x8, 16x16 and 32x16 font matrixes only.
+Therefore sending text chars is different from the existing implementations.
+(These also have got fixed meanwhile)

 ## Part Four: External Component Implementation
 ### What Has Been Done?